Susafp/portfolio/README.md

 - [**Figma**](https://www.figma.com/)
     - The design tool that I've used to create the Training image (assets/images/noteBoard.jpg) and the Skills board image (assets/images/skillsBoard.jpg).
 - [**Canva**](https://www.canva.com/en_gb/)
-    - The design tool that I've used to create a presentation image of my solution for this project (design/responsive.png).
+    - The design tool that I've used to create a presentation image for this project (design/responsive.png).
 - [**Git**](https://git-scm.com/)
     - I've used **Git** as a version control system to regularly add and commit changes made to project in Visual Studio Code, before pushing them to GitHub.
 - [**GitHub**](https://github.com/)